nigelhorne/Params-Get/README.md

 Parse the arguments given to a function.
-Processes arguments passed to methods and ensures they are in a usable format, allowing the caller to call the function in anyway that they want e.g. foo('bar'), foo(arg => 'bar'), foo({ arg => 'bar' }) all mean the same when called \_get\_params('arg', @\_);
+Processes arguments passed to methods and ensures they are in a usable format, allowing the caller to call the function in any way that they want e.g. foo('bar'), foo(arg => 'bar'), foo({ arg => 'bar' }) all mean the same when called \_get\_params('arg', @\_);